ninjudd/memcache/README.txt

 = memcache-client

-This is the FiveRuns fork of seattle.rb's memcache-client 1.5.0.
-We've fixed several bugs which are in that version.
+This is the Geni fork of the FiveRuns fork of seattle.rb's memcache-client 1.5.0.
+They've fixed several bugs which are in that version, and we've added some extensions needed to support record_cache.

 Rubyforge Project: